DWI Lawyers Fighting for You in Raleigh

 It’s commonly thought that a DWI is only charged when someone has been drinking.
 However, North Carolina prohibits operating a vehicle and being in actual physical control under the following conditions:

-• Under the influence of an impairing substance, including alcohol or controlled substances;
+- Under the influence of an impairing substance, including alcohol or controlled substances;

-• Having a blood alcohol concentration (BAC) of 0.08 percent (or 0.04 percent for commercial drivers, including trucks, taxis, and ride share)
+- Having a blood alcohol concentration (BAC) of 0.08 percent (or 0.04 percent for commercial drivers, including trucks, taxis, and ride share);

-• Having a schedule one controlled substance, such as opiates, in your system, even if they are legally prescribed.
+- Having a schedule one controlled substance, such as opiates, in your system, even if they are legally prescribed.

 DWI Charges in North Carolina

+North Carolina has a complex method of DWI sentencing for convicted individuals with 5 levels that are based on weighing aggravating and mitigating factors.
 A DWI is typically a misdemeanor in North Carolina, but there are six levels that play a role in any penalty: 1A, 1, 2, 3, 4, and 5.
 Level 1A is the most severe while level 5 is the least.

 The level of misdemeanor punishment is determined by three types of factors: